emard/filament-sensor/README.md

 flux reverses sign when filament is inserted, so the sensor reliably reads logical 1 or 0.
 To invert logic, flip both magnets or flip the sensor.
-Default orientation is flat side towards filament.
+Default sensor orientation is flat side towards filament.

 Flipping or using different sensor may need adjustment, experiment with position along the channel, in case of